-It’s a marketing executive’s worst nightmare.
-The CEO is pestering you to improve sales.
-You’ve been emailing discount offers to a list of existing customers and buying ads on search engines, but no matter how much money you throw at the problem, nothing is working.
+It might be the worst nightmare for marketing and all too common.
+The constant drive to improve sales.
+But you’ve been emailing discount offers to a list of existing customers and buying ads on search engines.
+No matter how much money you throw at the problem, nothing is working.

 That’s because you may not know that your customers are driven by quality, not cost.
 Perhaps they’re young and don’t use email much.
 Or, moreover, they might not be searching for the things you might think they are, because they either can have desires or problems that you do not necessarily understand.